yifeij7/Yifei_CV_Website/content/authors/admin/_index.md

 ## About Me

-Yifei Jin is a Ph.D. candidate majored in Electrical and Computer Engineering guided by Dr.Viktor Gruev at the University of Illinois at Urbana-Champaign.
-My research interests include design and development of multispectral imaging systems for image guided cancer surgeries and intraoperative pathology.
+Yifei Jin is an ECE Ph.D. candidate advised by Dr.Viktor Gruev at the University of Illinois at Urbana-Champaign.
+My research interests include design and development of multispectral imaging systems for image guided cancer surgeries.
+Before joining in Dr.Gruev's lab, I was a hardware engineer responding to circit verifications for automatic test equipments at Teradyne in North Reading Massachusetts.
+I am skilled in optoelectronic characterization, hardware engineering, computer vision, and machine learning.
 I am activly seeking an optical and electrical engineering internship for Summer 2025.